yongrugu/nrfmain/samples/wifi/radio_test/sample_description.rst

               FDDF45
               07CF3D

-           In clean RF environment packet detection does not take place, with following output:
+           Packet detection does not take place in a clean RF environment, producing the following output:

            .. code-block:: console